 - 1. Raise header with tractor hydraulics and install lift cylinder stops. - 2.
 Position lean bar to hang vertically downward.
 Install only one bolt per side.
 (Remove divider rods, if equipped.) - 3.
-Remove complete rear forming shield group, in whole. - 4.
-At tongue pivot, back off two 5/8 nuts (B) approximately 3/4 inch (20 mm).
+Remove completé rear forming shield group, in whole. - At tongue pivot, back off two 5/8 nuts (B) approximately 3/4 inch (20 mm).
 This clears the stop to allow pivoting the tongue past the normal travel range.

-NOTE: If tongue does not raise up as nuts (B) are loosened, lift rear of tongue with forklift to clear stops.
+NOTE: If tongue does not raise up as nuts (B) are loosened, lift rear of tongue with forklift to are loosened, lift rear of tongue with forklift to clear stops.

-5. Swing tongue to the right until no part of tongue extends forward of header R/H end panel (that is, the tongue must not widen the shipping package).
+5. Detach rod end of tongue shift cylinder from frame and swing tongue to the right until no part of tongue extends forward of header R/H end panel (that is, the tongue must not widen the shipping package).
+Secure the cylinder to the tongue for shipping.
+Tie tongue to frame at float arm (C) to prevent movement.
+(Use cardboard or suitable material under the tie to protect paint.)